 Literacy Challenges: Creating the Path to Success

-Do you have struggling readers in your classroom?
+Do you have struggling readers and writers in your classroom?
 How do you remediate these students while adhering to school and district mandates?
 If you are a solutions-oriented teacher, this collaborative network session is for you!
 This network session provides a unique experience allowing the facilitator and participants to work collaboratively by engaging in the problem solving cycle to develop solutions for challenges with implementing effective reading instruction.
 Together we will explore tools like ReadWorks and the Academic Word Finder inside of achievethecore.com to analyze data, set SMART goals, and create and implement lesson plans.
 Become an agent of change by joining a team of highly qualified educators in creating evidence-based solutions that will promote literacy success in the urban classroom.

-The K-5 Mathematics Network
+The K-5th Grade Mathematics Network

 Connecting Resources & Strategies in the Elementary Mathematics Classroom

 These sessions will provide opportunities for teachers to understand how standards are scaffolded and to gain an understanding of mathematical concepts and the coherent progressions from kindergarten to fifth grade.
 Teachers will take a deep dive into Eureka Math by evaluating mathematics instructional modules which will include the module overview, topic overview, daily lesson plan, and assessment.
 These components will aid with the successful implementation of the Eureka Mathematics curriculum.
 In addition, these network sessions will provide several opportunities for educators to collaborate with peers in devising solutions to positively influence teacher practice changes and to promote student achievement.